pooriagg/pooriagg/README.md

   About Me :
   <br />
-  I am Full-Stack Solana (SVM) and Ethereum (EVM) Blockchain Developer especially focused on NFT projects.
+  I am Full-Stack Solana (SVM) and Ethereum (EVM) Blockchain Developer especially focused on Solana And NFT projects.

   ---